Last updated at 22:05, 8 Sep 2014 Uploaded at 22:57, 28 Jun 2014

 - Certain perks and shouts are either ignored or disabled for compatibility reasons.
 So far these include: Slow Time, Kyne's Peace, and the dragon-summoning Shouts.
 Perks that improve decapitation odds are disabled when the imported character is fighting the player, since decapitating the player causes a crash.
 Perks that do player-specific things like slow time while blocking are imported, but ignored by the game.

-- Spells added by unofficial DLCs/mods.
+- Most Spells added by unofficial DLCs/mods.
 Sorry, as a spell-writer and collector, this one pains me too, but it was necessary.
 A huge number of non-vanilla spells are designed only for use by the player, or are abilities added and used by other mods that are only intended for use on the player.
 Adding these to NPCs caused a huge number of problems.
-Support for at least some additional spells will be added in a future update, probably on a case-by-case basis.
+NEW: There is now support for adding safe mod-provided spells to a central compatibility list, either by me or other mods authors.
+See "Spell Compatibility Lists" below for more info on this!

 What Familiar Faces does not do